justinthelaw/opera/README.md

 ### General

+Do the following prior to moving on to any further instructions below this section.

 1. Fork and/or clone this repository
 2. Go to the root `config/` directory and create a `.env.local` using the `.env.example` as a reference
 3. Execute the following at the root of the repository: